Mgenc1/SOC-Phishing-Attack-Detection-Lab/SOC-Phishing-Attack-Detection-Lab/02-Attack-Simulation/phishing-email-template.md

 # Phishing Email Template

-This document describes the phishing email template used in the SOC Phishing Attack Simulation.
+This document describes the phishing email template used in the SOC Phishing Attack Simulation Lab.

-The email is designed to imitate a corporate IT password reset notification in order to simulate a realistic credential harvesting attack.
+The email is designed to imitate a corporate IT password reset notification to simulate a realistic credential harvesting attack, including end-to-end monitoring and detection using Sysmon and Splunk.

 ---

 ## 1. Attack Type

 - **Category:** Phishing (Credential Harvesting)
 - **Theme:** Password Reset Notification
 - **Impersonation:** Corporate IT Security Department
 - **User Interaction Required:** Yes

 ---